Uninett/nav/doc/intro/getting-started.rst

 To log in for the first time, click the `Login` link on the upper right of the page, and enter the username "admin" and the default password "admin".
-Then click the `Userinfo` link in the grey navigation bar and change the adminstrator's password to something more sensible.
+Then click `My stuff` and `My account` in the navigation bar on top and change the adminstrator's password to something more sensible.